ewa-edun/Runes/README.md

 ## 🤝 Contributing
 Want to help improve Runes or contribute AR/AI modules in the future?
 Feel free to open a PR or contact me directly!

+## Notes
+I also recently saw that his idea is similar to notebook lm and some other few stuff so ill research them and see how i can make mine better/unique as a selling point.